${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: Preliminaries

 Let $A$ be a closed symmetric linear relation in a Hilbert space ${\sH}$ with equal defect numbers $n_\pm(A)=p<\infty$.
 We will need the following \begin{lemma} If $\wt A$ is a selfadjoint extension of $A$ and ${z}\in\rho(\wt A)$, then

 \end{lemma} In the case of a densely defined operator the notion of the boundary triple was introduced in \cite{Koc75,GG91} under the name ``space of boundary values''.
-This notion was adapted to the case of a non-densely defined symmetric operator in~\cite{Der90}, \cite{M92}, \cite{DM95}.
-In the next definition we follow~\cite{DM95}.
+This notion was adapted to the case of a non-densely defined symmetric operator in \cite{M92}, \cite{DM95}. and to the case of linear relations in~\cite{D99}.
+In the next definition we follow~\cite{DM95} and~\cite{D99}.

-\begin{definition} A set $\Pi = (\dC^p,\Gamma_0,\Gamma_1)$, where $\Gamma_0$ and $\Gamma_1$ are linear mappings from $A^*$ to $\dC^p$, is called a \emph{boundary triple} for the linear relation $A^*$, if: \begin{enumerate} \item [(i)] for all $\wh f= \text{\rm col} \{ f ; f' \}$, $\wh g =\text{\rm col} \{ g; g' \} \in A^*$ the following Green's identity holds
+\begin{definition} A set $\Pi = (\dC^p,\Gamma_0,\Gamma_1)$, where $\Gamma_0$ and $\Gamma_1$ are linear mappings from $A^*$ to $\dC^p$, is called a \emph{boundary triple} for the linear relation $A^*$, if: \begin{enumerate} \item [(i)] for all $\wh f= \text{\rm col} \{ f . f' \}$, $\wh g =\text{\rm col} \{ g, g' \} \in A^*$ the following Green's identity holds

 \item [(ii)] the mapping $\Gamma= \colon A^* \rightarrow \dC^{2p}$ is surjective. \end{enumerate} \end{definition}

 The following linear relations

 are selfadjoint extensions of the symmetric linear relation $A$.